Fiber Cables¶

 Ensure a

 dcim.Cableexists.
-The cable must already be created in NetBox between two devices (or between a device and a patch panel, splice closure, etc.).
+The cable must already be created in NetBox between two devices -- typically splice closures or other fiber-terminating devices.
 FiberCable does not create the underlying cable record -- it wraps one. -

 Navigate to FMS > Fiber Cables > Add.